gathrean/candle-dog/LOG.md

 | 12.
 Dahas Country   | Dragon     | Drake        | Fire             |

 The city names are named after the elements that they are ruled by, translated to Tagalog.
 The ruler names are Tagalog numbers, in order.

+The Tiger Mayor is named Manny because Manny Pacquiao is a famous Filipino boxer.
-The Dragon King is named Drake though for banter purposes.
+The Dragon King is named Drake because I don't think there's a Tagalog word for Dragon.

-Each citizen will either be on the lookout for Candle Dog, or trying to help.
+Each citizen will either be on the lookout to stop Candle Dog, or trying to help.